nelsonchoo456/RC4LaundryBot2021/README.md

 REDIS_PASS=
 ```

-3. Finally, run `sls deploy` to provision the rest of the infrastructure.
+3. Finally, run `make deploy` to provision the rest of the infrastructure.
-   - Run `sls deploy` again to push any changes to AWS.
+   - Run `make deploy` again to push any changes to AWS.

 ## Miscellaneous